Ashley Storrie: '˜White boys' overrun Edinburgh Festival Fringe

-Edinburgh Fringe is in on the brink of a revolt because it is becoming too exclusive and mainstream, some performers have claimed.
+Edinburgh Fringe is in on the brink of a revolt because it is becoming too exclusive and mainstream.

 Stand-up Lenny Sherman, 42, from London, said he applied for time but did not even get a response from organisers.